lenfree/terraform/README.md

 Tools:
 ------

-Terraform - to easily provision AWS resources.
+1. Terraform - to easily provision AWS resources.
-Ansible   - to orchestrate and configure different services.
+2. Ansible   - to orchestrate and configure different services if needed?
-Ruby      - wrapper script in Ruby >= v2.4.0
+3. Ruby      - wrapper script in Ruby >= v2.4.0

 Note: Please avoid or minimise bash scripts.